eyalroz/cuda-api-wrappers/README.md

 Gradually, an example program is being added for each one of the CUDA Runtime API [Modules](http://docs.nvidia.com/cuda/cuda-runtime-api/modules.html#modules), in which the approach replacing use of those module API calls by use of the API wrappers is demonstrated.
 These per-module example programs can be found [here](https://github.com/eyalroz/cuda-api-wrappers/tree/master/examples/by_runtime_api_module/).

-## Bugs, suggestions, feedback
+## Want to help?
+Report a bug?
+Give feedback?

+* If you're already familiar with the library, and want to help test new features and improvements, or help otherwise - please [email me](mailto:eyalroz1@gmx.com).
-If you notice a specific issue which needs addressing, especially any sort of bug, compatibility problem, or missing functionality - please [file the issue](https://github.com/eyalroz/cuda-api-wrappers/issues) here on GitHub.
-If you'd like to contribute, or give some less-specific or less public feedback -  do [write me](mailto:eyalroz1@gmx.com).
-You can also write if you're interested in collaborating on related research or coding work.
+* If you notice a bug, compatibility problem, missing functionality or other problem - please [file the issue](https://github.com/eyalroz/cuda-api-wrappers/issues) here on GitHub.
+If you'd like to give less public feedback -  you can do that [via email](mailto:eyalroz1@gmx.com).
+* You can also write if you're interested in collaborating on related research or coding work.